johnmcclumpha/RustPlaguedMurderers/readme.md

 2. Utilise another plugin to spawn them such as Murderers ot Night Zombies

-## Kits
+## Rust Kits Support

-The plugin now supports kits!
-From v2.4.0 onwards.
+The plugin now supports Rust Kits!

 Simply add the names of the kits to the configuration file under the relevant sections, and set "Use Kits" to true.